 Finally, if you find yourself constantly going back to your bad habits then perhaps it’s time to look at possible ecology concerns for why that is happening.

-What I mean by this is there is probably something that action is giving you (most commonly an emotion) which you are not substituting with anything else.
+What I mean by this is there is probably something that action is giving you (most commonly an emotion) that you are not substituting with anything else.

 A bonus tip to discover some feel-good alternatives to build healthier habits

-If this sounds like you then it’s time to do some brainstorming.
-Take out a pen and a piece of paper and once you’ve identified the root emotional need which the habit is making you feel then write it at the top of the page.
+If this sounds like you, then it’s time to brainstorm.
+Take out a pen and a piece of paper, and once you’ve identified the root emotional need that the habit is making you feel, write it at the top of the page.

-Under that heading I want you to brainstorm at least six other, healthier, ways you could obtain that same core feeling.
+Under that heading, I want you to brainstorm at least six healthier ways to obtain that same core feeling.

-For example, if it was comfort you might list things like a particular smell/fragrance which brings back good memories, watching a funny video, listening to your favorite feel-good song, or drinking a warm cup of tea.
-Other ideas include thinking about a really nice memory from your past or curling up under a blanket on your sofa with a good book.
+For example, if it was comfort, you might list things like a particular smell/fragrance that brings back good memories, watching a funny video, listening to your favorite feel-good song, or drinking a warm cup of tea.
+Other ideas include thinking about a nice memory from your past or curling up under a blanket on your sofa with a good book.

 Now, imagine doing each of those things one by one.
 Choose the three that give you the most feeling of comfort.

 Put an * beside these three options.
-Now you’ve got three other alternatives to give you the core feeling you desire instead of the unhealthy automatic reaction you’ve been turning to up to now.
+Now, you’ve got three other alternatives to give you the core feeling you desire instead of the unhealthy automatic reaction you’ve been turning to.

-I truly hope that these NLP techniques for weight loss help you achieve the life and health you deserve!
+I genuinely hope that these NLP techniques for weight loss help you achieve the life and health you deserve!

 If you enjoyed this article, you may also want to learn about these five foods that help improve circulation for better brain health.
 Plus, check out this article explaining neuroplasticity and its links to your health.